-Develop and implement a shared incident and dust monitoring response system.
+Develop and implement a shared incident and dust monitoring response system as part of our air quality initiatives.

 Year 1: